 Giihlgiigaa grew up separated from his culture, until in 1996 he reunited with his mother.
 And then in 2001, he started weaving with Cedar bark.
 Not until 2005 did he start weaving with the traditional Haida technique, demonstrated to him by Sherri Dick, and his style changed dramatically.
 In 2010, Giihlgiigaa learned some additional Haida signature techniques from Holly Churchill.

 His favorite material is western red cedar bark.
 Since his vision of the old woman of the forest, and a Haida woman asking him to get her some cedar bark, he has had a different perspective on cedar trees.

 At the restaurant, Giihlgiigaa’s hats and wristbands are on display.
 There are many more creations that could be made and added to the display, including placemats and head bands.
 Those items seem to be snatched up faster than he can make them.

-Giihlgiigaa has noticed the interest people are having in the weaving circle.
-The current location is shrinking as more weavers are showing up every week!
+Giihlgiigaa has noticed the interest people are having in weaving.
 The interest in sharing weaving techniques, materials, and general events about weaving is really motivating when you have a eager to learn group of weavers.
-The weaving circle is looking to expand to a larger space, and possibly split into two days of 3-4 hours each.

 Also this year, some of the weavers have an interest in field trips to harvest weaving materials, both traditional and invasive plant species.
 These events will be posted on this blog as dates are firmed up, and more information is available.